peidong110/Curling-game/README.md

 3.We draw them in two different canvases<br />
 4.(Solved)You need to click the screen to skip your round, We may not be able to let user willingly to stop his turn and become a spectator.
 We spend so much time on this assignment and it's really hard to accomplish this since we are not really familar with the socket.io module.<br />

-Recommend Instruction:
+Recommend Instruction:<br />
-1.open three client windows to join two players in the game, one player in the waitlist 2.player1's turn
+1.open three client windows to join two players in the game, one player in the waitlist<br />
+2.player1's turn<br />
-3.player2's turn
+3.player2's turn<br />
-4.close player2's window tab, disconnect
+4.close player2's window tab, disconnect<br />
-5.player1's turn
+5.player1's turn<br />
-6.player3 join the game
+6.player3 join the game<br />
-7.player3's turn
+7.player3's turn<br />